 A solid, speedy internet connection is recommended for the best Sling TV experience, but not required.
 Users can choose to stream at low quality (0.5Mbps), medium (0.8Mbps), high (1.5Mbps), or best (no limit).
 We streamed at the best quality and experienced longer load times and some buffering, depending on the state of our internet connection, but it’s nice to know those with fast connections can get a quality experience, and those with bandwidth caps can control data consumption.

-Sling TV is available on a host of devices, and very likely on one (or multiple) you already own.
-Some of these devices even offer deep Sling integration, like the integrated guides feature on TiVo which adds Sling channels right alongside all the others in your native channels listing.
-Samsung and Amazon Fire TVs will soon get similar functionality.
+Sling TV is available on a host of devices and very likely on one (or multiple) you already own.
+Some of these devices even offer deep Sling integration, like the integrated channel guide feature on TiVo, which adds Sling channels right alongside all the others in your native channels listing.
+Samsung and Amazon Fire TVs now work the same way.

 - Amazon Fire TV